On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

 \begin{sthm}[{cf.~\cite[Thm.~4.7]{LM08}}] Suppose that $X$ is a countably tight Hausdorff space that possesses a rich family of Baire subspaces.
 Then $X$ is an $\mathcal{N}$-space. \end{sthm}

-Using Theorems~\ref{2.5} and slightly modifying the proof of Lin-Moors (2008) \cite[Thm.~4.7]{LM08}, we can slightly modify Theorem~\ref{4.1.7} by removing condition ``Hausdorff'' on $X$ as follows:
+Using Theorem~\ref{2.5} and slightly modifying the proof of Lin-Moors (2008) \cite[Thm.~4.7]{LM08}, we can slightly modify Theorem~\ref{4.1.8} by removing condition ``Hausdorff'' on $X$ as follows:

-\begin{4.1.7'} Let $X$ be a space having countable tightness and a rich family of Baire subspaces.
-Let $f\colon X\times Y\rightarrow Z$ be a separately continuous mapping, where $Y$ is a compact space and $Z$ a pseudo-metric space.
+\begin{4.1.8'} Let $X$ be a space having countable tightness and a rich family of Baire subspaces.
+Let $f\colon X\times Y\rightarrow Z$ be a separately continuous mapping, where $Y\times Y$ is countably compact and $Z$ a pseudo-metric space.
 Then there exists a dense set $J\subseteq X$ such that $f$ is jointly continuous at each point of $J\times Y$.
-(So $X$ is an $\mathcal{N}$-space.) \end{4.1.7'}
+(So $X$ is an $\mathcal{N}$-space.) \end{4.1.8'}